Skip to main content

 4. Save the file, and reload the page in Firefox.

-• You now have 5 columns with flexible widths that automatically fill the container—this is the foundation of responsive design.
+• You should have 5 columns with flexible widths that fill the container.

 5. Switch back to your code editor.